 If you want to know more about how we look after the fences along the railway, or have a problem with any of our fences, please get in touch with us.

-Medium security fences: These include chain-link style fences – sometimes with barbed wire along the top – to prevent people climbing over them and onto the tracks
+Medium security: includes chain-link fences, sometimes include barbed wire along the top to prevent people climbing onto the tracks.

-Palisade fencing: These high-security barriers are used in areas which suffer from high levels of railway crime
+Palisade: high-security barriers used in areas with high levels of railway crime.

-Post and wire fencing: This is used to prevent animals straying onto the tracks and to separate our boundary from public highways
+Post and wire: used to prevent animals straying onto the tracks and to separate the railway from public highways.

-Vegetation: Plants and trees can be used to create a natural boundary along the railway
+Vegetation: plants and trees are used to create a natural boundary.